Shenzhen College of International Education

 Throughout the academic years, outside of class, I have devoted my time to leading a consulting project in the Student International Business Council, facilitating a Christian fellowship group for Iron Sharpens Iron, conducting economic research with Professor Chloe Gibbs, and interning at the Office of Mayor Pete Buttigieg.

-In addition, I was a language tutor at the Center for the Study of Languages and Cultures and a legal associate for Jubilee Initiative for Financial Inclusion (JIFFI), a nonprofit that provides low interest loans to members of the South Bend community.
+In addition, I have been a language tutor at the Center for the Study of Languages and Cultures and a legal associate for Jubilee Initiative for Financial Inclusion (JIFFI), a nonprofit that provides low interest loans to members of the South Bend community.
 As an International Ambassador and member of Student Government, I have also been actively involved in organizing cultural activities and promoting student wellbeing.

 Tianjin No.1 High School